 The City has analyzed potential environmental impacts on the region, the fishery, and the wildlife at Miramar Reservoir as part of the Pure Water San Diego Program, North City Environmental Impact Report/ Environmental Impact Statement (EIR/EIS).
-The final EIR/EIS was published in March 2018, and can be accessed on the City's website at reports.purewatersd.org.
+The final EIR/EIS was published in March 2018, and can be accessed on the City's website at www.purewatersd.org/reports.